Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 As shown by the red arrows in the picture, the flow of the download in this case is as following:

-1. User requests xclbin download from ‘xbutil program’ cmdline or OpenCL API
+1. User requests xclbin download from ‘xrt-smi program’ cmdline or OpenCL API
 2. Shim layer issues ioctl to xocl driver
 3. Xocl driver subdev icap sends the req to subdev mailbox (the xclbin file is in host memory, the req  size is very small)
 4. Mailbox transfers the req to the peer in xclmgmt through hw mailbox